Can I Use Veet While Pregnant? | Essential Safety Tips

 Are there any long-term effects of using chemical depilatories like Veet?

 The long-term effects of using chemical depilatories such as Veet during pregnancy are not well-studied; therefore, caution is advised.
 The primary concern revolves around potential absorption of harmful chemicals into the bloodstream and their possible impact on fetal development.
-Even without definitive evidence linking these products to adverse outcomes in pregnancy, many dermatologists recommend avoiding them due to increased skin sensitivity and unknown risks associated with chemical exposure at this critical time.
+Even without definitive evidence linking these products to adverse outcomes in pregnancy, many dermatologists recommend using them only with caution due to increased skin sensitivity and unknown risks associated with chemical exposure at this critical time.

 How can I maintain my self-care routine safely during pregnancy?